Plane geometry of $q$-rationals and Springborn Operations: An example : Markov fractions

 To finish induction, it remains to check the same relations \eqref{eq:qMarkoveq} for the other child of the triple $\left(\frac{a_0}{b_0},\frac{a_1}{b_1},\frac{a_2}{b_2}\right)$, with $\frac{a_0}{b_0}\oplus_S\frac{a_1}{b_1}$, and the arguments are symmetric to the previous case.
 This concludes the proof of Theorem \ref{thm:qdeformedequations}. ~\\

-\begin{question} In analogy to $q$-binomials counting points in Grassmannians over finite fields, we can ask whether there is a geometric interpretation of $q$-deformed Markov fractions.
+\begin{question} In analogy to $q$-binomials counting points in Grassmannians over finite fields, is there a geometric interpretation of $q$-deformed Markov fractions?
 Veselov's work \cite{Veselov} gives an interpretation of classical Markov fractions as slopes of exceptional bundles over $\mathbb{P}^2$. \end{question}